sipa-js/sipa/doc/jsdoc/SipaOnsenPage.md

 <a name="SipaOnsenPage.callMethodOfPage"></a>

 ### SipaOnsenPage.callMethodOfPage(page_id, method_name, parameters)
-Call the given method of the given page with given parameters (optional)
+Call the given method of the given page with given (optional) parameters.

 | Param | Type |
 | --- | --- |